Last Updated: June 19, 2026

 Your Tecno Spark 40C KM4k firmware comes as a compressed ZIP file.
 Download and extract it using WinRAR or 7-Zip.
 Once extracted, open the folder and confirm it contains the scatter file before proceeding.

-Hard Reset Tecno Spark 40C KM4k
+Factory Reset Tecno Spark 40C KM4k Without a PC

 A hard reset erases all data and restores Tecno Spark 40C KM4k to its original factory state.
 This fixes most software problems, slow performance, app crashes, forgotten screen locks, and bootloops.
 If the issue persists after a factory reset, a full firmware flash using SP Flash Tool is covered in the following sections.

-Tecno Spark 40C KM4k FRP Bypass
+Which Firmware Version Does Your Tecno Spark 40C KM4k Need?

 Why Do We Need Tecno Spark 40C KM4k Firmware?